 While having depression and anxiety in college is very common and may even appear to just be “part of the experience”—it’s not.
 Do not set yourself up for failure!
 Undertaking too much at one time is a recipe for disaster.
 Overexertion of your mental state by taking a large course load and working a full-time job will not work.

-It may seem irritating to have to limit yourself when you want to do more, but it’ll pay off in the long-run.
+It may seem irritating to have to limit yourself when you want to do more, but it’ll pay off in the long run.
 You’ll avoid exacerbating your anxiety and depression and find that having a more manageable schedule will yield more success in all areas of your life!

 Lastly, a huge favor you can do for yourself is researching what programs and support groups are offered on your campus specifically for depression and anxiety in college.
-By joining these groups, you’ll not only tap into a community of your peers who can relate to your struggle, but also may find a plethora of resources that are only there to help.
+By joining these groups, you’ll not only tap into a community of your peers who can relate to your struggle but also may find a plethora of resources that are only there to help.

 Rather than shying away from opening up about your difficulties, it can help you become more comfortable with accepting your reality.
 Denial and shame are two detrimental feelings when it comes to addressing mental health.

-Give Yourself a Chance!
+Give Yourself A Chance!

 Left untreated, depression and anxiety in college can lead you down a dark and scary road.
-Subsequent drug and alcohol addiction may result as an unhealthy coping mechanism.
+Subsequent drug and alcohol addiction may result in an unhealthy coping mechanism.
 In fact, suffering from a dual-diagnosis is extremely common among addicts and alcoholics.
 College students are once again, a very at-risk group.
 Issues with substance abuse on campus are occurring in tandem with difficulties with mental health disorders.
 Taking the proper steps to protect your future today is crucial!